 Swinbank Society

 The Swinbank Society has a long history at Bradfield College; named after a former Chaplain and Housemaster of Army House, the Reverend John Swinbank, the society has been meeting weekly for over 70 years.
-In its current format the society usually meets on Tuesday evenings in a boarding house, where pupils from all year groups, of all faiths and none, gather in an informal setting to listen to a guest speaker give a talk from the Bible and to engage in discussion about the claims of the Christian faith.
-This year meetings are taking place virtually with face-to-face meetings by year group as appropriate.
-For further details, email Mr Anand Singh (asingh@www.bradfieldcollege.org.uk).
+In its current format the society usually meets on Tuesday evenings in the Warden’s Room, where pupils from all year groups, of all faiths and none, gather in an informal setting to listen to a guest speaker give a talk from the Bible and ask questions afterwards.
+For further details, email Mr Anand Singh (asingh@bradfieldcollege.org.uk).